Skip to content

 Publishing a 2048 key, step by step

 The difficulty with 2048 isn't cryptographic, it's purely practical: the key is too long for a single TXT string.
-Here's how to handle it depending on your DNS host.
-If your interface accepts a long value and handles the splitting itself (the case for most modern hosts), just paste the key as-is: the interface inserts the separating quotes for you.
-If it requires strings of at most 255 characters, split the key yourself into segments and wrap each in quotes; the resolver will glue them back.
-When in doubt, publish then verify immediately with dig TXT selector._domainkey.your-domain.com: you should find the whole key, reconstituted, with no break or stray character.
-Never trust the interface's preview; trust what DNS actually returns.
+The handling depends on the DNS host.
+An interface that accepts a long value and handles the splitting itself (the case for most modern hosts) takes the key pasted as-is: it inserts the separating quotes on its own.
+An interface that requires strings of at most 255 characters needs the key split into segments by hand, each wrapped in quotes; the resolver glues them back.
+In case of doubt, publishing then verifying immediately with dig TXT selector._domainkey.example.com settles it: the whole key should come back, reconstituted, with no break or stray character.
+The interface's preview deserves no trust; what DNS actually returns does.
 A signature test on a real message then confirms the published key matches the private key that signs.

 A little context: why size matters

 The size of an RSA key measures, simplifying, how hard it is to "break" by computation.
 A 1024-bit key offered a comfortable margin fifteen years ago; computing power has since advanced so much that the margin has shrunk, and standards bodies raised the bar to 2048 for secrets meant to last.
 DKIM doesn't escape this logic: a signature is supposed to reliably prove a message's origin, which assumes a key an attacker can't reproduce.
 Keeping 1024 out of inertia means letting that guarantee erode without noticing.
 Conversely, over-sizing to 4096 doesn't bring a proportional guarantee for email and complicates publishing — hence the consensus on 2048, the balance point between real robustness and universal compatibility.
-Remember the practical rule: 2048 by default, 1024 to replace, 4096 only if a specific requirement justifies it.
+The practical rule holds: 2048 by default, 1024 to replace, 4096 only where a specific requirement justifies it.

 Frequently asked questions

 Is 1024 dangerous to use today?
 Not immediately dangerous, but weakened and discouraged for the long term.
-Treat it as debt to resolve at your next rotation, not an emergency to handle tonight.
+It's debt to resolve at the next rotation, not an emergency to handle tonight.

 Why doesn't my 2048 key "fit" in my DNS?
 Because it exceeds 255 characters and must be split into several strings within the same TXT record.
-Many interfaces do it themselves; some require you to insert the separating quotes yourself.
+Many interfaces do it themselves; some require the separating quotes to be inserted by hand.

-Should I aim for 4096 for more security?
+Is 4096 worth aiming for, security-wise?
 No, generally.
 2048 is the standard; 4096 bloats the record and causes compatibility issues without a commensurate benefit for DKIM.

 Does my platform choose the size for me?
 Often, yes.
 Microsoft 365, Google Workspace and most SaaS generate 2048 keys by default.
-Still, check, especially on old accounts set up long ago.
+A check remains worthwhile, especially on old accounts set up long ago.

 Does a larger key slow down sending?
 The impact on signing and verification is negligible.
 The only real concern with 2048 is DNS publishing, not performance.

 How do I tell if my current key is 1024 or 2048?
-Fetch it with dig TXT selector._domainkey.your-domain.com and look at the p= value: a 1024-bit key encodes to about 216 characters in base64; a 2048-bit key encodes to about 392 characters.
-You can also use our free analyzer which reads the key and reports the size directly.
+Fetching it with dig TXT selector._domainkey.example.com and reading the p= value settles it: a 1024-bit key encodes to about 216 characters in base64; a 2048-bit key encodes to about 392 characters.
+Our free analyzer also reads the key and reports the size directly.

 What key size doesn't fix

 Moving from 1024 to 2048 is the right call, but key size doesn't compensate for an alignment problem.
-A perfectly published 2048-bit key, with d= pointing to the provider's domain rather than yours, still doesn't contribute to DMARC.
-Likewise, a careful rotation is pointless if the key is never verified after publishing — a single truncated character and the signature fails silently until a report tells you.
+A perfectly published 2048-bit key, with d= pointing to the provider's domain rather than the sender's, still doesn't contribute to DMARC.
+Likewise, a careful rotation is pointless if the key is never verified after publishing — a single truncated character and the signature fails silently until a report surfaces it.
 Key size is therefore one link in a chain to get right, not the only one.
-The right order: 1) make sure the key is published and complete; 2) verify the signature aligns with your domain; 3) aim for 2048 bits (or migrate at the next rotation); 4) rotate regularly.
+The right order: 1) confirming the key is published and complete; 2) confirming the signature aligns with the sending domain; 3) aiming for 2048 bits (or migrating at the next rotation); 4) rotating regularly.
 Each step builds on the previous one; size is the third, not the first.
 Getting worked up about key size before confirming alignment is like choosing the grade of lock before checking whether the door closes all the way.

-Knowing the size of each of your DKIM keys, spotting a forgotten old 1024, publishing a 2048 without truncating it: all easy details to miss.
-Thomas, your virtual CISO, reads the size of your current keys, flags the ones to modernize, and guides you to publish a correct 2048 key, DNS splitting included.
+Knowing the size of each DKIM key, spotting a forgotten old 1024, publishing a 2048 without truncating it: all easy details to miss.
+Thomas, the virtual CISO, reads the size of the current keys, flags the ones to modernize, and guides the publication of a correct 2048 key, DNS splitting included.

-Analyze your domain for free → or create an account for DKIM keys at the right size.
+Analyze a domain for free or create an account for DKIM keys at the right size.

 About the author